Summer 2024 Study of the United States Institute for Secondary Educators

 Study of the U.S. Institutes for Secondary Educators (SUSI) are intensive post-graduate level academic programs whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.

-Study of the U.S. Institutes for Secondary Educators will take place at various academic institutions throughout the United States over the course of five weeks beginning in June 2023.
+Study of the U.S. Institutes for Secondary Educators will take place at various academic institutions throughout the United States over the course of five weeks beginning in June 2024.
 Each Institute includes a four-week academic residency component and, if possible, a one-week integrated study tour to another region of the United States.
-Posts and prospective applicants may visit exchanges.state.gov/susi to obtain general information about the Institutes.

 All participant costs will be covered including program administration; travel and ground transportation in the United States; cultural, housing, subsistence, mailing, books, and incidental allowances.
 If the program is conducted virtually, ECA will work with UM to provide a technology stipend to participants.